 This is an updated and expanded version of a story originally published in 2017.

 Depending on where you land, you may be surrounded by people who look like you: old.
 Okay, old-ish.
-That was my experience during a recent out-of-season vacation along Florida’s Treasure Coast (Atlantic side).
-Restaurants, grocery stores, bars and more -- all filled with seniors.

 The other side of the argument?
 Lots of sunshine and warm temperatures.